Mesothelioma Lawsuit

 Anyone with mesothelioma has a potential product liability lawsuit.
 The only question is whether the applicable statute of limitations has expired, in which case the asbestos lawsuit would be legally barred.

 The statute of limitations varies in each state, but it is typically between 2-5 years from the “date of discovery.”
 In mesothelioma cases, the date of discovery is almost always going to be the date that the mesothelioma was diagnosed.
 Mesothelioma is uniquely linked to asbestos exposure.
-Therefore, when someone is diagnosed with mesothelioma they are on constructive notice of their potential asbestos claim and the clocks starts ticking.
+Therefore, when someone is diagnosed with mesothelioma they are on constructive notice of their potential asbestos claim and the clock starts ticking.

 If you are unsure, call an asbestos lawyer just to get an idea of the deadline to file a lawsuit.